sudorandom/kmcd.dev/content/posts/2024/fauxrpc/index.md

 canonical_url: https://kmcd.dev/posts/fauxrpc/
 ---

-Introducing **[FauxRPC](https://github.com/sudorandom/fauxrpc)**, a powerful tool that empowers you to accelerate development and testing by effortlessly generating fake implementations of gRPC, gRPC-Web, Connect, and REST services.
+I would like to introduce **[FauxRPC](http://fauxrpc.com/)**, a powerful tool that empowers you to accelerate development and testing by effortlessly generating fake implementations of gRPC, gRPC-Web, Connect, and REST services.
 If you have a [protobuf-based workflow](/posts/api-contracts/), this tool could help.

 ## Why FauxRPC?
 * **Faster Development & Testing:** Work independently without relying on fully functional backend services.